If I could teach the world to sing…

 Celebration Church – high energy, lots of smiles and warmth, very warm visitor welcome and very approachable pastor.

-Great Hills Baptist Church – sweet spirit of unity in the church, good music, more exhaustive verse-by-verse teaching than topical message.
+Great Hills Baptist Church – sweet spirit of unity in the church, good music, more exhaustive verse-by-verse teaching format.

 Hyde Park Baptist Church – classic Baptist service, great music and messages, very strong Sunday School classes with connectivity and social functions.